Jean Reutlinger: Biography

-At the beginning of World War I, Reutlinger was drafted as a soldier.
-He asked Schroeder to visit his garrison in order to give her numerous personal documents "as if he had foreseen his death".
-Reutlinger died in the Battle of the Ardennes on 22 August 1914, and was buried at Montparnasse Cemetery alongside his sister Yvonne.
+92nd Infantry Regiment.
+At the beginning of World War I, Reutlinger asked Schroeder to visit his garrison in order to give her numerous personal documents "as if he had foreseen his death".
+Reutlinger died in the Battle of the Ardennes on 22 August 1914; he was wounded twice and continued to fight before being fatally wounded.
+At the time of his death, he was attached to the 67th Regiment during the offensive towards La Chiers.
+He was buried at Montparnasse Cemetery alongside his sister Yvonne.
 His parents and two siblings were buried with them upon their deaths.
 After his death, Schroeder looked after his estate.
 Reutlinger's photographs are now preserved at the Bibliothèque nationale de France.

 In 1917, the diplomat Pierre Combret de Lanux said of him in his book Young France and New America, "My friends Alain-Fournier, Baguenier-Désormeaux, Jean Reutlinger, Armand de Montoussém – and my countless brothers whose names I do not know – you were the best among us and now you leave a heavy task for us to perform.
 We shall miss you not with the heart only; we shall miss your energies and advice."
-In 1922 Reutlinger was posthumously awarded the Médaille militaire and honored with the Mort pour la France.
+In 1922 Reutlinger was posthumously awarded the Médaille militaire and Croix de Guerre and honoured as Mort pour la France.